-Seek to strengthen ties with the schools by developing relationships with the local principles and increasing the contacts with school librarians and teachers in all Choctaw schools to make them aware of programs for the relevant age group.
+Seek to strengthen ties with the schools by developing relationships with the local principals and increasing the contacts with school librarians and teachers in all Choctaw schools to make them aware of programs for the relevant age group.

 Over the last year we have partnered with some schools to have links to their school catalogs and the Reading Counts information.
 Choctaw Nicoma Park schools have a link to the MLS website.
+(Several of the elementary schools have a link to our website specifically-we continue to maintain a link to the school library catalogs for all the CNP schools.
+We can use this link to confirm the AR levels for parents.)

 Look for additional ways to be involved in the community at local events.
+This includes Old Timer'